esonn/ferret/README.md

 to build the executable 'uhferret'.

-Ferret is known to compile on Linux and Windows (using mingw) - it is believed to compile on Mac OSX, but this is untested.
+Ferret is known to compile on Linux (using GTK2) and Windows (using mingw) - it is believed to compile on Mac OSX, but this is untested.

 ## Use ##